 Michigan Hackers is a community where passionate students can build and grow relevant skills in a technological and fast-paced world.
-Our end goal is to provide high quality resources for any and all students to become more competent members of society (technically, socially, and professionally) with a computer science twist.
+Our end goal is to provide high-quality resources for any and all students to become more competent members of society (technically, socially, and professionally) with a computer science twist.
 While connecting students to projects, skills, faculty, companies, and more, we hope to make a large university feel smaller and forge lifelong bonds in an inclusive environment while also bridging passionate people together.

 Students from across the world come to MHacks to build amazing things, transform dreams into realities, and to meet other people with the same level of passion to build their future.

-An undergraduate student group that aims to design and build a demonstration for an electric propulsion system for STEM outreach at UM and local high schools.
+Michigan Advanced In-space propulsion Engineers an undergraduate student group that aims to design and build a demonstration for an electric propulsion system for STEM outreach at UM and local high schools.